-Normally, the portfolio invests at least 80% of its total assets in equity securities of mid-size companies.
-Mid-size companies are those with market values, at the time of investment, that do not exceed the greater of the market capitalization of the largest company within the Russell Midcap Value Index (\$73.29 billion as of December 31, 2023) or the 3-year rolling average of the market capitalization of the largest company within the Russell Midcap Value Index (\$52.6 billion as of December 31, 2023), as measured at the end of the preceding month, and are not less than the smallest company within the index.
-The Russell Midcap Value Index measures the performance of U.S. mid-cap value stocks.
-The size of the companies in the index changes constantly with market conditions and the composition of the index.
-The equity securities in which the portfolio principally invests are common stocks, preferred stocks and depositary receipts, but the portfolio may invest in other types of equity securities to a lesser extent, such as securities of other investment companies (including mutual funds, exchange-traded funds and closed-end funds) that invest primarily in equity securities, equity interests in real estate investment trusts (REITs), warrants and rights.
+Normally, the portfolio invests at least 80% of its net assets (plus the amount of borrowings, if any, for investment purposes) in equity securities of mid-size companies.
+Mid-size companies are those with market values, at the time of investment, that do not exceed the greater of the market capitalization of the largest company within the Russell Midcap Growth Index (\$86.96 billion as of February 29, 2024) or the 3-year rolling average of the market capitalization of the largest company within the Russell Midcap Growth Index (\$60.28 billion as of February 29, 2024), as measured at the end of the preceding month, and are not less than the smallest company within the index.
+The Russell Midcap Growth Index measures the performance of U.S. mid-cap growth stocks.
+The size of the companies in the index changes constantly as a result of market conditions and the composition of the index.
+The portfolio's investments will not be confined to securities issued by companies included in the index.
+For purposes of the portfolio's investment policies, equity securities include common stocks and other equity instruments, such as securities of other investment companies (including mutual funds, exchange-traded funds and closed-end funds) that invest primarily in equity securities, depositary receipts, warrants, rights, equity interests in real estate investment trusts (REITs) and preferred stocks.
 The portfolio may invest in initial public offerings of equity securities.